A Birthing Plan

-LABOR ENVIRONMENT: You may control the lighting (dim or bright), music (bring your own) or other aspects of the environment if deemed safe by those caring for you.
+CONTROL YOUR LABOR ENVIRONMENT: You may control the lighting (dim or bright), music (bring your own) or other aspects of the environment if deemed safe by those caring for you.
 The labor room has an unsecured wireless network.

 HUSBAND AND/OR SUPPORT PERSON IN LABOR AND DELIVERY ROOM: One or two support people are strongly encouraged.
 Occasionally a third support person is allowed if you very much want them present.
 There are very good reasons to limit the number of people present in the room.
 Please discuss with us if you have questions.
-In true emergencies or other very unusual situations All unnecessary people may be asked to step out of the room.
+In true emergencies or other unusual situations All unnecessary people may be asked to step out of the room.

 EYE CONTACT WITH THE INFANT: In an effort to improve bonding and eye contact, we avoid eye drops and ointments to the baby’s eyes until the baby is taken to the nursery.

-BONDING IN THE DELIVERY ROOM: Early, close contact with the infant is strongly encouraged.
-The baby may be placed on your abdomen promptly after delivery if desired and no difficulties arise.
-Generally at least one hour is allowed to pass before the baby is taken to the nursery.
-This is called “The Magic Hour” at DePaul - it is nurtured and protected.
+BONDING IN THE DELIVERY ROOM: We immediately check to see that the baby is doing well, dry the infant and then place it on the mother’s abdomen for close eye and physical contact with the mom.
+Generally, at least one hour is allowed to pass before the baby is taken to the nursery.
+This is called “The Magic Hour” at DePaul – this special time is nurtured and aggressively protected.